 The basic organization that must comply with PHIPA is the "health information custodian".
+The health information custodian is ultimately responsible for the personal health information in their custody or control.
 PHIPA provides a list of custodians, including the following:

-- health care practitioners or persons who operate a group practice of health care practitioners (this includes all those registered under the Regulated Health Professions Act, naturopaths, registered social workers and social service workers, and unregistered health care practitioners); - community service providers under the Long Term Care Act; - community care access centres (CCACs); and - most health facilities including public hospitals, long term care facilities, ambulance, laboratories, ambulance services and community health centres.
+- health care practitioners or persons who operate a group practice of health care practitioners (this includes all those registered under the Regulated Health Professions Act, registered social workers and social service workers, and unregistered health care practitioners). - community service providers under the Home Care and Homes Act, 1994. - local health integration networks; and - most health facilities including public hospitals, long-term care homes, retirement homes, pharmacies, ambulance services, laboratories, and community health centres.

 However, where a potential custodian is an individual practitioner who acts as an agent for another custodian (e.g., a group practice or a hospital), the organizational custodian and not the individual practitioner becomes the custodian.
-For example, a practitioner who acts as an agent for a hospital, CCAC or long term care facility is not a custodian.
+For example, a practitioner who works for or on behalf of a hospital is not a custodian: the hospital is the custodian and the practitioner is an agent.
 The purpose of this rule is to ensure that custodians do not need to compete for control over the privacy policies for the organization.
-However, the individual practitioner must then comply with the custodian's privacy practices when acting on the custodian's behalf unless otherwise permitted by law (s.
+However, an agent must then comply with the custodian's privacy practices when acting on the custodian's behalf.
+In particular, an agent must ensure that the collection, use, disclosure, retention or disposal of personal health information is permitted by the custodian, is necessary for the purposes of carrying out the agent's duties, is not contrary to law and complies with any specific restrictions imposed by the custodian (s.
 17).

-Except for public hospitals and CCACs, a custodian can only have one physical site unless special permission is obtained from the Minister of Health and Long Term Care.
+Most custodians can only have one physical site unless special permission is obtained from the Minister of Health and Long-Term Care.